Rola- Truman Show

 In Eastern cultures music forms the bridge between earth and heaven.

 "Music is the melody to which the world is the text." - Arthur Schopenhauer

 Music lives on peace - peace puts life into music.

 Next to music ball sport is the most important platform for tolerance and harmony

 in a squared meritocracy.
 In most countries football gives the unique opportunity

-where the rich and poor can share common empirical values.
+where the groups can share common empirical values.